-There are 419 national parks in the United States spanning across more than 84 million acres.
+There are a lot of underrated National Parks.
+Did you know we have 419 national parks in the United States spanning across more than 84 million acres?
 Most of us have heard about or visited Yellowstone and Yosemite, Rocky Mountain National Park and Zion National Park.
 They are popular for a reason.

 What about the national parks that are underrated?
 They don’t get the spotlight often and we want to highlight five that we think deserve some notoriety.